 What do I wear?

-– PLAIN (ideally black) T-shirt or tank/vest/long sleeve top; no crops, bras, branding or bare backs/bellies
+– Plain (ideally) T-shirt or tank/long sleeve top; no crops, bras, logos/branding or bare backs/bellies

-– If your pāʻū is open to one or both sides, wear leggings or shorts underneath
+– If your pāʻū is open to one or both sides, wear leggings, joggers or knee-length shorts underneath

-– If you have a sarong/pareu, make sure it is tied knee-length or longer and wear leggings or shorts underneath
+– If you have a sarong/pareu, make sure it is tied knee-length or longer and wear leggings, joggers or knee-length shorts underneath

-– If you don’t have any of the above, leggings or joggers are fine; shorts are also OK but at least knee-length (e.g. board shorts)
+– If you don’t have any of the above, leggings or joggers are fine; shorts are also OK if at least knee-length (e.g. board shorts)

 – Hair should be neat and ideally off the face (ponytail, bun, hairband etc.)

 – Barefoot is standard; if you need to wear something on your feet make sure it is non-slip